 This section specifies all arguments needed for the specific run\farm\type used.
 For a list of arguments needed for a run farm class, users should refer to the \parse\args function in the run farm class given by run\farm\type.

 aws\ec2.yaml run farm recipe

-This run farm recipe configures a FireSim run farm to use AWS EC2 instances.
+The run farm recipe shown above configures a FireSim run farm to use AWS EC2 instances.
+It contains several key/value pairs: